 After our pelagic trip and a delicious lunch, we will continue birdwatching along the coast.
 This time north of Valparaiso to look for the scarce and elusive Stripe-backed Bittern and any other species we might have missed the day before.
 Return to Santiago.
 Night in Santiago.

 The Yeso Valley is well known for being one of the most accessible places to see the sought-after Diademed Sandpiper-Plover.
 This beautiful and enigmatic mountain shorebird breeds in the high elevation bogs of the valley and will be our main target for the day.
 Members of Albatross Birding are proud to have led a research project on the species for many years, and thus are very knowledgeable of their habits and have a great track record for finding it.

 In addition to the Sandpiper-Plover there are many other interesting species we will be stopping to look for on our way to higher elevations.
-Among them are the endemics Crag Chilia and Moustached Turca; Torrent Ducks in fast-moving rivers, and many Andean specialties like White-sided Hillstar, Andean Goose, Scale-throated Earthcreeper, Black-fronted and White-browed Ground-Tyrants, Greater Yellow-finch, Yellow-rumped Siskin, Andean Condors and Mountain Caracara.
+Among them are the endemics Crag Chilia and Moustached Turca; Andean specialists like Torrent Ducks in fast-moving rivers, as well as White-sided Hillstar, Andean Goose, Scale-throated Earthcreeper, Black-fronted and White-browed Ground-Tyrants, Greater Yellow-finch, Yellow-rumped Siskin, Andean Condors and Mountain Caracara.
 Reaching higher elevations we will also be able to see some more rare and localized species like Creamy-rumped Miner and Grey-breasted Seedsnipe.